How Do I Research My Property?

 Grandview and Roselawn Cemeteries' Records list name, age, and date of burial online and in book form (978.868 Cemeteries section of the Archive Reference Books at the Archive at FCMoD).
 When you find the date of burial, you can usually find an obituary in the microfilmed newspaper dated 3-4 days before the burial date.
 These obituaries can provide significant historical information about the residents/owners of your building.

-Step 5: Look for the style of your building
+Step 5: Look for the architectural type or style of your building

 Step 6: Search the Tax Assessor Records